Porius: A Romance of the Dark Ages: Critical reputation

 Some admirers of Powys have problems with Porius.
 Literary critic G. Wilson Knight, in his study of John Cowper Powys, The Saturnian Quest (1964), finds that "the detailed historical knowledge is so dense that it clogs the action" and sees a problem in the way the reader expects "historical excitement where the author has no intention of providing them".
-For Harald Fawkner, a prolific writer on Powys from the University of Stockholm, Sweden, although Powys is "one of the great mystic writers of all time", the "occult passages in Porius are more often inadvertent parodies of their counterparts in the major romances [...] they are no more mystical (and no more interesting) than an electrical bill".
+For Harald Fawkner, a prolific writer on Powys from the Stockholm University, Sweden, although Powys is "one of the great mystic writers of all time", the "occult passages in Porius are more often inadvertent parodies of their counterparts in the major romances [...] they are no more mystical (and no more interesting) than an electrical bill".

-Canadian Charles Lock of the University of Copenhagen, Denmark, has an different opinion of the newly restored novel of 1995, which he describes as "one of the supreme works of twentieth-century literature".
+Canadian Charles Lock of the University of Copenhagen, Denmark, has a different opinion of the newly restored novel of 1995, which he describes as "one of the supreme works of twentieth-century literature".
 Editors Morine Krissdóttir and Judith Bond, in their "Foreword" to Porius, comment that in fifty years "readers who have been initiated into the wonders and marvels of magic realism will be in a better position to recognize […] Porius as a modern masterpiece".